Menu Close

 How to Cope with Divorce

-5 Tips for Coping with Divorce
+Tips for Coping with Divorce

-Going through a divorce is emotionally similar to the grieving process.
+Going through a divorce most closely mirrors the grieving process that we all undergo when someone we love dies.
 Why?
-Because you are losing something and the life transition taking place causes an emotional rollercoaster.
+Because something in your life is ending.
+The loss is profound and the life transition taking place causes an emotional roller-coaster.
 Divorce can be messy, overwhelming, and exhausting.
-It’s also scary which is why coping can help you heal from your divorce because it prompts you to take care of and protect yourself throughout the process.
-There isn’t one special thing you can do to take the sting out of getting divorced but having a few tricks up your sleeve coupled with a plan of action can make the grieving process easier.
-So, here are five tips you can start implementing today that can make it easier to deal with a divorce.
+It’s also scary which is why finding ways to cope can help you heal from your divorce faster because it prompts you to take care of and protect yourself throughout the process.

 Perspective is hard when you’re going through the stages of divorce but it’s important to remember that there were two of you in the relationship.
 When guilt and shame start to pop up in the process, remember that it took two of you to begin and end your relationship.
 Acknowledge the role you played and forgive yourself.